Law firms recruit Marshall fire survivors for civil lawsuits against Xcel

 The Dec.
 30, 2021 Marshall fire burned 6,080 acres and claimed two lives.
 Thirty-five thousand people were evacuated and thousands of animals, including pets, died.
 There was a high wind warning that day, with wind gusts reaching more than 100 mph in Boulder County.

-After 18 months of tedious investigation, Boulder County Sheriff Curtis Johnson announced June 8 that the fire was caused by two distinct ignitions: One sparked by an unmoored Xcel Energy power line and another from embers of a week-old trash fire at the nearby Twelve Tribes property.
-Twelve Tribes is a religious group which lives in a community setting at 5325 Eldorado Springs Drive.
+After 18 months of investigation, Boulder County Sheriff Curtis Johnson announced June 8 that the fire was caused by two distinct ignitions: One sparked by an unmoored Xcel Energy power line and another from embers of a week-old trash fire at the nearby Twelve Tribes property.
+Twelve Tribes is a religious group, whose members live in a community setting at 5325 Eldorado Springs Drive.

 Johnson said that though the two fires were not related, they eventually merged to create a mega fire.